More accurate gravitational wave backgrounds from cosmic strings: Setup

-Looking only at non-self-intersecting string loops, we can separate gauge effects from secular effects by allowing the total worldsheet correction due to gravitational interactions to accumulate over many oscillations, $N_\text{osc}$, of the loop (while still keeping $N_\text{osc}G\mu$ small) without changing its shape.
+Looking only at non-self-intersecting string loops, we can separate oscillatory effects from secular effects by allowing the total worldsheet correction due to gravitational interactions to accumulate over many oscillations, $N_\text{osc}$, of the loop (while still keeping $N_\text{osc}G\mu$ small) without changing its shape.
 Then, we apply the changes all at once, re-calculate the gravitational interactions for the new shape, and repeat the process until our loop has evaporated to some target fraction of its initial length.
 Because $G\mu\ll 1$, we may work in linearized gravity.

 In order to represent our loops numerically, we use a piecewise-linear model.
-Here $A(v)$ and $B(u)$ consist of sequences of straight segments, so $A'(v)$ and $B'(u)$ are sequences of constant null four-vectors.
-We use our freedom to rescale the $u,v$ null coordinates to ensure that these null four-vectors always have unit time component.
+Here $A(v)$ and $B(u)$ consist of sequences of straight segments, so $A'(v)$ and $B'(u)$ are sequences of constant null four-vectors; when applying the accumulated effects of backreaction as mentioned above, we rotate and dilate these segments to maintain the piecewise-linear model, although a real piecewise-linear string would have its straight segments bent by backreaction (see, e.g., Fig. 10 of Ref.~\cite{PhysRevD.95.023519}).
+We additionally use our freedom to rescale the $u,v$ null coordinates to ensure that these null four-vectors always have unit time component.
 This significantly simplifies the calculation of the Christoffel symbol and backreaction four-acceleration term (see \cite{PhysRevD.95.023519} for derivations of the relevant equations and~\cite{Vilenkin:2000jqa} for a detailed discussion on string worldsheet parametrizations).
 In order to achieve faithful representations of structure evolution on loops, our code has been designed to handle backreaction computations between segments of very different sizes.
 In addition, we introduce finer discretization of any segment which forms a large spatial angle with its successor segment.

 Lastly, when discussing gravitational effects of loops, an essential measure is the gravitational wave power of a loop, $\Gamma$.
 This is a geometric quantity (depending only on the shape of the loop) which gives the rate of loop length lost into gravitational radiation as $dL/dt=-\Gamma G\mu$.
 We compute $\Gamma$ by the procedure described in Sec.
 III.C of~\cite{results-paper}.